 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

 If the Governor has declared a state of emergency, the Governor may “provide for and require the quarantine or segregation of persons who are affected with or believed to have been exposed to any infectious, communicable, or other disease that is, in the governor’s opinion, dangerous to the public health and safety, or persons who are the source of other contamination, in any case where, in the governor’s opinion, the existing laws are not adequate to assure the public health and safety.”
 Haw.
 Rev. Stat. § 127A-13(a)(1).
-Parties affected by an order of quarantine made pursuant to a state of emergency, may seek a preliminary or interlocutory injunction, or a temprorary restraining order.
+Parties affected by an order of quarantine made pursuant to a state of emergency, may seek a preliminary or interlocutory injunction, or a temporary restraining order.
 Haw.
 Rev. Stat. § 127A-27.
-No right to counsel is specifically articulated, though the procedures to challenge a quarantine order, outlined below, may apply.
+No right to counsel is specifically articulated for quarantine orders issued pursuant to this authority.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.